phuongdinh1411/learning-material/computer-science/cs_questions.md

     - What is `deadlock` and how to avoid `deadlock`?

 3. How does memory is managed in the OS?

     - What is `virtual memory`?
 Why do we need it?
 How does it work?
+        + without memory management -> program and os use the same memorry -> user can write to os's memory.
+The need of reload rogram into memory to support context switching.
+        + static relocation -> complex -> dynamic relocation (base , bound register) -> waste resource if use large address space -> multi base-bound -> cause external gragmentation -> can compact but costly -> paging: pages (address space) + page frames (physical mem), mapping by hardware or os -> each process has page tables.
+Mapping is supported by MMU -> improve perfomance by cache (translation lookahead buffer) -> but it cost memory for page tables.
         + How large `virtual memory` is?
         + What is `mmap` ?
         + What is `paging`?
+            - split address space into pages (4kb each page), mapping to physical page frames.
         + Can 2 processes map to the same `physical address`?
 How and in which case?
             Usually, each process gets its own page table, so any address it uses is mapped to a unique frame in physical memory.
 But what if the operating system points two page table-entries to the same frame?
 This means that this frame will be shared; and any changes that one process makes will be visible to the other.